bitnami/charts/bitnami/moodle/README.md

 MariaDB dependency version was bumped to a new major version that introduces several incompatilibites.
 Therefore, backwards compatibility is not guaranteed unless an external database is used.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-800) for more information.

-To upgrade to `9.0.0`, it should be done reusing the PVCs used to hold both the MariaDB and Moodle data on your previous release.
+To upgrade to `9.0.0`, it should be done reusing the PVCs used to hold both the MariaDB and Moodle(TM) data on your previous release.
 To do so, follow the instructions below (the following example assumes that the release name is `moodle`):

 > NOTE: Please, create a backup of your database before running any of those actions.
 The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.x